Flywheel energy storage: Motor sports

 Using a continuously variable transmission (CVT), energy is recovered from the drive train during braking and stored in a flywheel.
 This stored energy is then used during acceleration by altering the ratio of the CVT.
 In motor sports applications this energy is used to improve acceleration rather than reduce carbon dioxide emissions – although the same technology can be applied to road cars to improve fuel efficiency.

 Automobile Club de l'Ouest, the organizer behind the annual 24 Hours of Le Mans event and the Le Mans Series, is currently "studying specific rules for LMP1 which will be equipped with a kinetic energy recovery system."

-Williams Hybrid Power, a subsidiary of Williams F1 Racing team, have supplied Porsche and Audi with flywheel based hybrid system for Porsche's 911 GT3 R Hybrid and Audi's R18 e-Tron Quattro.
-Audi's victory in 2012 24 Hours of Le Mans is the first for a hybrid (diesel-electric) vehicle.
+Williams Hybrid Power, a subsidiary of Williams F1 Racing team, have supplied Porsche and Audi with flywheel based hybrid system for Porsche's 911 GT3 R Hybrid in 2010 and Audi's R18 e-Tron Quattro from 2012 to 2015.
+Audi's victory in 2012 24 Hours of Le Mans is the first ever for a hybrid (diesel-electric) vehicle.